taragopal/azure_ai102_labs/genai_model_fine_tuning.md

 - Training duration: `50m 38s`
 - Training tokens: `8000`
 - Training cost: `~$0.29`
 - Performance: the model gives incorrect outputs about the 2024 Euro final (before training: answered with no information).
+Low performance might be due to the small training dataset and default training hyperparameters.
 - Default configuration for fine-tuning are:
     - Batch size: `1`
     - Learning rate multiplier: `2`